digdir/digdir-camp-2025-desKI/README.md

 This opens the **interactive API documentation** powered by **FastAPI (Swagger UI)**, where you can explore and test all available endpoints.

 ---
+# Developer info
+All services has a Minimal Usage documentation within the class documentation.
+Please read this and use as intended.

 ## 🧹 Ruff
 Ruff is a fast, all-in-one Python linter, formatter, and import sorter.